Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 In this case, it's skiing.

-Thanks for putting it out of terms, I understand.
+Thanks for putting it in terms, I understand.

 It's also, it's the afternoon.